forcedotcom/SalesforceMobileSDK-iOS/readme.md

 __Developer Preview__
-The code, sample applications, and documentation offered in this repository are a preview of more full-fledged functionality to come.
-In the lead-up to a general release, the public APIs may change from their current representation.
+The code, sample applications, and documentation offered in this repository represent a preview of more full-fledged functionality to come.
+In the lead-up to a general release, the public APIs may change from their current representation and implementation details.